pjdurden/pjdurden/readme.md

 ### Little More About Me

-I love movies 🎥, cooking :ramen:, music :saxophone:	and video games :video_game:.
+I love movies 🎥, cooking :ramen:, music :saxophone:, Sketching 🖌️	and video games :video_game:.
 I love meeting new people and learning new things, so please feel free to say hello and share a story with me.
 I'm good at Leadership, Collaboration and Team Building.
 Currently working as a C++ programmer Intern at [Codespeedy](https://www.codespeedy.com/).
 Mentored students regarding topics such as technology, management and diversity at [GirlScript](https://www.girlscript.tech/about).
 The key joke to my young adult life is that if i want to make my parents laugh i tell them about my future plans.
 I also love giving competetive programming (Who doesn't love bugs, non-sensical problem statements and Time limit Exceeded verdicts ).
 I'm currently focusing :dart: of Artificial Intelligence, Machine Learning(Convolutional Neural Networks) and ofcourse algorithms.

 Here's one of my favorite movies of all time 🎥:- [**Annie Hall** by **Woody Allen**.](https://www.youtube.com/watch?v=OqVgCfZX-yE)